0

 Bakerloo Line, 2020.

-Nico – “I was born, raised and reside in south-east London.
+Nico: “I was born and raised in southeast London.
 I struggled to find an outlet in my early twenties during spells of unemployment and falling in and out of love with acting.
-Building my craft as an actor by observing human behaviour eventually transitioned to photography.
-I decided to study photography at university in my late twenties and since graduating I have gained some recognition for my ongoing project South of the River authentically documenting and celebrating the south-east London I recognise and call home.
+Building my acting craft by observing human behaviour eventually transitioned to photography.
+I decided to study photography at university in my late twenties.
+Since graduating, I have gained some recognition for my ongoing project, South of the River, authentically documenting and celebrating the south-east London I recognise and call home.

 Diversity and colour in their many forms inspire me a great deal.
-Social realism via British cinema is also a fundamental influence on me.
-I grew up watching obscure dramas from filmmakers like Andrea Arnold, Ken Loach and Mike Leigh.
-These movies played a big role during my formative years in developing a strong sense of empathy for the disadvantaged who are sadly often neglected in British society.
-Being both British and a second-generation immigrant – celebrating and championing British diversity is at the heart of my practice as a photographer.
+Social realism via British cinema has also had a fundamental influence on me.
+I grew up watching dramas by filmmakers like Andrea Arnold, Ken Loach, and Mike Leigh.
+These movies played a significant role during my formative years in developing a strong empathy for the disadvantaged, who are sadly often neglected in British society.
+Being both British and a second-generation immigrant – celebrating and championing British diversity is at the heart of my photography practice.”

-South of the River is an ongoing, long-form project that incorporates various genres and approaches.
+South of the River is an ongoing, long-form project incorporating various genres and approaches.
 Part social realism, part biographical, but ultimately a celebration of the working-class spirit and the rich diversity of south-east London.”

 South London during Lockdown, 2020.